javigong/rxjs-fundamental-concepts/README.md

 - Timer with 5 seconds delay and 2 second interval:
 `const observable = timer(5000, 2000)`

-- fromEvent: Creates an Observable from DOM events, or Node.js EventEmitter events or others.
+- fromEvent: Creates an Observable that emits events of a specific type/eventName coming from the given event target.

 ```ts
 import { fromEvent } from "rxjs";